The Mountain Awaiting the Moon

 EIKANDO-DO Located at the end of the Philosopher’s Path, the grounds of this temple seem to be home to a never ending collection of massive architectural works, mesmerizing gardens and stunning paintings and statuary.
 One note- this is one of the most popular autumn leaf viewing sites in all of Kyoto and it is not recommended to visit during that time if you are hoping to avoid the crowds.

-MEETING POINT: Eikan-do
+MEETING POINT: Heian Jingu

-LENGTH: 4.5 hours
+LENGTH: 3.5 hours